s5-dev/docs/src/spec/registry.md

 > The code examples below are written in the Dart programming language.
 The final spec will use Rust ones.

+The registry uses little-endian byte encoding for the `u64` revision.

 ## Registry Entry structure

 ```dart